wanetty/LogImgChgMAC/README.md

 # LogImgChgMAC
-Script to change de image of logging in Mojave
+Script to Change the Login Screen Background on macOS Mojave